adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 ### The Gift

 Lean into people's intuition for reciprocity by offering a gift or something generous after an initially high anchor offer is rebuffed.
 The intuition for reciprocity and fairness will take over and the counter party will often increase their willingness to move towards your offer.

+### Calibrated Open Ended Questions

+Give the other party the illusion of control so you can get them to come up with your offer as their idea.

+Don't use easy to answer and single word respondable questions.
+Use What, How, and sometimes Why questions to get the counter to think and respond expansively. _Why_ often comes across acusatorely and should only be used when the defensive position it puts the counter is exactly where you want them to be.

+Rephrasing an open ended question to the reverse of a demand will soften the other party and switch them to help you problem solve.

+For example, a patient gets up to leave when not allowed after surgery.
+A nurse demands that he must stay, he ignores her and continues to pack.
+A doctor comes in and asks "What are you trying to accomplish by leaving?"

+The patient pauses, thinks, and responds, "I have some errands that I have to do."

+Doctor replies that the patient can be connected to a service that will help him do that.
+The patient calms down and agrees to stay since he has now come up with the reason why he wanted to leave and that is now resolved.

+### Backed into a Corner, "How can I do that?"

+When in a supposed corner against an immovable party, often laying out the situation and turning the tables back on them with an open ended question of "How can I do that?" can soften them to see the position you are in.